 December 2, 2020

-Cedar and Juniper Allergies: 4 Ways to Prepare for Cedar or Juniper Season
+4 Ways You Can Prepare for Cedar or Juniper Season

 Cedar, or also known as Juniper, is one of the worst allergens for so many people.
 They start out every year sneezing and coughing as mountain cedar and juniper tree pollen spreads for miles.
 It’s quite easy for cedar and juniper pollen to be swept by the wind and travel hundreds of miles.
 In 1998, a researcher in Ontario, Canada found cedar pollen that had blown in all the way from Oklahoma to Central Texas.